 - Wound Care

 - Occupational Therapy

 - Diabetes Management

 - Nutritional Counseling

 Registered Staff Hours

 The primary reason this turned out to be a decent nursing home is that it received an excellent inspection score.
 Its inspection score was far superior to its overall score.
 In our inspections category, we gave it an A-.
 Inspection ratings are tied to several items located in the a nursing home's recent inspection reports.
 Nursing homes that receive favorable grades in this category typically have very few deficiencies on their reports.
 Most importantly, these nursing homes should not have any severe deficiencies which are associated with risks to patient safety.
 While this place had some deficiencies on its inspection report, none of them were serious based on CMS' deficiency scale.
-A couple of minor deficiencies should not lead you to cross a nursing home off your list.
+The fact that the deficiencies were relatively minor leaves us less concerned with this inspection report.